JoseTorrado/blog/content/page/about/index.md

 The picture, if you are curious, is an DALL-E generated render of my sweet dog Roco - although he looks a lot more thretening in there than he is.

-Teaching is a great form of learning (see [Feyman Technique](https://medium.com/taking-note/learning-from-the-feynman-technique-5373014ad230)), so that is what I am hoping to achieve here.
+Teaching is a great form of learning - If you understand something well enough to teach it to others, then you have learened it yourself (see [Feyman Technique](https://medium.com/taking-note/learning-from-the-feynman-technique-5373014ad230)).
+That is what I am hoping to achieve here.
 Share what I learn as I go, maybe it will be helpful for someone else!

+> "The first principle is that you must not fool yourself and you are the easiest person to fool."<br>
+> — <cite>Richard P. Feynman</cite>

 Thanks for being here.